fontys-intersect/fontys-intersect-2020/cases/airquality.md

 # Airquality sensor

 Farms and workshops need clean air to operate their businesses.
 So there can be a lot of stink or debris in the air, so there should be something to clean the air with.
-An application, combined with those sensors could fulfills this purpose: it takes the dirty air in, scrubs it, and clean air comes out.
+An application, combined with those sensors could fulfill this purpose: it takes the dirty air in, scrubs it, and clean air comes out.

 ## Table of Contents